-C. Donald Peterson did not complete his term.
+This was his fourth election.
+He won a rare election for an open seat in 1966, was unopposed in 1972, was challenged by Jack Baker in 1978, and ran unopposed in this election.
+He did not complete his term.
 He retired in 1986 at the age of 68.
 He was not replaced.

-By constitutional amendment passed in 1982, the membership of the supreme court was reduced by two seats, from nine to seven, which would occur by attrition of the next two justices to retire.
+By constitutional amendment passed in 1982, the membership of the supreme court was reduced by two seats - from nine to seven - which occurred by attrition of the next two justices to retire.
 In 1985, John J. Todd resigned, and he was not replaced.
-The following year, C. Donaldson Peterson retired, and he also was not replaced.
+The following year, C. Donaldson Peterson retired, and he too was not replaced.